Juan-Jones/blogsphere/content/blog/best-affiliate-programs-online.md

 ### Survey Junkie

 Looking to earn rewards by sharing opinions and insights?
 Survey Junkie is an online community that offers its members an avenue for affiliates to earn commissions from referrals.
-Members can participate in online surveys, providing a straightforward way to earn rewards for sharing feedback.
+Members can participate in online surveys, providing a straightforward way to earn rewards for sharing feedback;

 _Payment Threshold:_ $10,